Automating Inference of Binary Microlensing Events with Neural Density Estimation: Introduction

 \section{Introduction}

-The gravitational field of stars can act like a magnifying glass: when the apparent trajectory of a foreground \textit{lens} star passes close to a more distant \textit{source} star, the gravitational field of the \textit{lens} will perturb the light rays from the \textit{source}, resulting in a time-variable magnification.
+As mass bends light, when the apparent trajectory of a foreground \textit{lens} system passes close to that of a more distant \textit{source} star, the gravitational field of the \textit{lens} will perturb the light rays from the source resulting in a time-variable magnification.
 Such are gravitational microlensing events, and the time-series of brightness (``light curves'') for those events are recorded by astronomical imaging surveys each night (see \cite{gaudi_microlensing_2012} for review).
 Binary microlensing events occur when the \textit{lens} is a system of two masses --- either a binary star system, or a star-planet configuration.
-Observation of these events provide an unique opportunity for the discovery of planets as the star-to-planet mass ratio may be inferred from the light curve without having to detect light from the star-planet \textit{lens} itself.
+Observation of these events provide a unique opportunity for the discovery of planets as the star-to-planet mass ratio may be inferred from the light curve without having to detect light from the star-planet \textit{lens} itself.
 The next-generation of microlensing survey with the Roman Space Telescope \cite{spergel_wide-field_2015} (hereafter Roman) is estimated to discover thousands of binary microlensing events\footnote{\url{https://roman.gsfc.nasa.gov/exoplanets\_microlensing.html}}, many with planet-mass companions, over the duration of the 5-year mission span, orders of magnitude more than the dozens of events previously discovered.